 Stretching.
 There are lots of great stretches and yoga poses you can find by googling “stretch TOS.”
 You can also think about doing the opposite of your usual hunched-over posture: shoulders back, head up and looking at the ceiling.
 Do this frequently while you are at your desk.

 Heat.
 Anybody who tends to have shoulder tightness and pain can make good use of a heat pack that drapes over their shoulders, and that you can heat up in the microwave.

 Magnesium.
 Magnesium relaxes the muscles, and is best absorbed through the skin.
 Epsom salts are magnesium salt – hot baths with Epsom salts are a great way to relax your whole body.
 You can also find magnesium oil at your local health food store and apply topically to tight shoulders.
 (Mama Jean’s carries several magnesium oil products.)

-Summer Special – Holistic Pampering Spa Package!
-Enjoy a 90-minute mini-retreat to recharge yourself for a busy summer! $75 for a healing 90-minute treatment.
+Holiday Special – Holistic Pampering Spa Package.
+Enjoy a 90-minute mini-retreat to recharge yourself for the busy holiday season! $75 for a healing 90-minute treatment.
 Your visit includes acupuncture to strengthen and balance your body; facial acupuncture to calm your mind and soften forehead lines; ear acupuncture and ear magnets for anxiety, cravings and pain; cupping to release shoulder and back tension; crystals to soothe emotions; aromatherapy to deepen relaxation; and a comforting guided meditation to help you connect with your intuition.